Cycling74/min-devkit/ReadMe-Public.md

 To code your own objects, or to re-compile existing objects, you will need a compiler:

-* On the Mac this means **Xcode 9 or later** (you can get from the App Store for free).
+* On the Mac this means **Xcode 10 or 11** (you can get from the App Store for free).
-* On Windows this means **Visual Studio 2017** (you can download a free version from Microsoft).
+* On Windows this means **Visual Studio 2017 or 2019** (you can download a free version from Microsoft).
 The installer for Visual Studio 2017 offers an option to install Git, which you should choose to do.